GSA/digitalgov.gov/content/events/2018/2018-02-14-how-fedramp-supports-agencies-a-resource-overview.md

 youtube_id: IOS31IrFKHQ
 ---

-A [FedRAMP](https://www.fedramp.gov/) online event geared toward agencies that highlights how FedRAMP supports agencies in their journey as they move to the cloud and authorize cloud products.
+A [FedRAMP](https://www.fedramp.gov/) online event geared toward agencies highlighting how FedRAMP supports agencies in their journey as they move to the cloud and authorize cloud products.

 After the session, you’ll: